veebch/boostbox/README.md

 # Boostbox

-Some notes on a command-line terminal built fron a super 8 viewer.
+Some notes on a command-line terminal, built fron a super 8 viewer.

 # Background